 An audit involves performing procedures to obtain audit evidence about the amounts and disclosures in the financial statements.
 The procedures selected depend on our judgment, including the assessment of the risks of material misstatement of the financial statements, whether caused by fraud or error.
 In making those risk assessments, we considered internal control over financial reporting relevant to GPA's preparation and fair presentation of the financial statements in order to design audit procedures that were appropriate in the circumstances but not for the purpose of expressing an opinion on the effectiveness of GPA's internal control over financial reporting.
 Accordingly, we do not express an opinion on the effectiveness of GPA's internal control over financial reporting.
-Our consideration of internal control over financial reporting was not designed to identify all deficiencies in internal control over financial reporting that might be significant deficiencies or material weaknesses.
+Our consideration of internal control over financial reporting that might be significant deficiencies or material weaknesses.